American Education Week: A Conversation with Dean Ginsberg

 Each November, the National Education Association (NEA) hosts American Education Week to celebrate public education and the individuals whose passion for teaching transforms the lives of students.

-In honor of American Education Week, Dr. Rick Ginsberg, dean of the University of Kansas School of Education, discusses recent achievements in public education, the challenges of the sector and how KU prepares current and future educators to spearhead positive change.
+In honor of American Education Week, Dr. Rick Ginsberg, dean of the University of Kansas School of Education and Human Sciences, discusses recent achievements in public education, the challenges of the sector and how KU prepares current and future educators to spearhead positive change.

 In your opinion, what have been the most notable achievements in public education during the last year?